cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 #### Commit
 The application's `Commit` method is run in order to finalize the state changes made by executing this block's transactions.
 A new state root should be sent back to serve as a merkle proof for the state change.
 Any application can inherit Baseapp's [`Commit`](https://github.com/cosmos/cosmos-sdk/blob/cec3065a365f03b86bc629ccb6b275ff5846fdeb/baseapp/baseapp.go#L888-L912) method; it synchronizes all the states by writing the `deliverTxState` into the application's internal state, updating both `checkTxState` and `deliverTxState` afterward.

-The transaction data itself is still stored in the blockchain, and now its corresponding state changes have been executed and committed.